 A spinal fluid examination also called a lumbar puncture, is a routine procedure that I carry out frequently at my clinic.
 It’s a test that evaluates cerebrospinal fluid (CSF), a biologically active tissue formed in the brain’s center.
 CSF moves around the brain and brainstem through aqueducts and channels and spreads throughout the central nervous system.

 Similar to a blood test, a spinal fluid examination can investigate a range of biomarkers.
-When it comes to testing for Alzheimer’s disease, I look for amyloid protein, beta-amyloid 42, total tau protein, and phosphorylated tau.
+When it comes to testing for Alzheimer’s Disease, I look for amyloid protein, beta-amyloid 42, total tau protein, and phosphorylated tau.

 I can also test for the APOE ε4 gene.
-If present, this gene increases the individual’s likelihood of developing Alzheimer’s.
+If present, this gene increases the individual’s likelihood of developing Alzheimer’s Disease.
 It’s also linked to an earlier onset of the disease.
 About one in four people have one copy of the APOE ε4 gene, with two to three percent carrying two copies.

 PET scan technology

-In 2016, research out of the University of California Berkeley found that PET scans can trace the progression of Alzheimer’s disease in adults that are cognitively normal by examining cellular-level changes in the brain’s tissue.
+In 2016, research out of the University of California Berkeley found that PET scans can trace the progression of Alzheimer’s Disease in adults that are cognitively normal by examining cellular-level changes in the brain’s tissue.